Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Results

-In Figure~\ref{fig1:pars_compare}, we compare the physical properties derived from the BC03 (C09) models shown as red circles (blue squares) with those obtained from the M13 models.
-All three SPS models yield consistent spectroscopic redshifts, as nearly all measurements fall well within the 3$\sigma$ deviation from the one-to-one relation (panel a), demonstrating that for our sample, redshift estimates are robust against the choice of SPS models.
+In Figure~\ref{fig2:pars_compare}, we compare galaxy properties derived from BC03 (C09) models with those obtained from M13 models { (listed in Table~\ref{ext_tabD:list})}.
+All three SPS models produce consistent spectroscopic redshifts, as nearly all measurements fall well within the 3$\sigma$ deviation from the one-to-one relation (panel a), demonstrating that for our sample, redshift estimates are robust against the choice of SPS models.

-Assessing the overall fitting performance, we find that in 78\% (89\%) of the galaxies the M13 models yield best-fit solutions with lower reduced Chi-square values, $\chi^2_{\rm R}$, than BC03 (C09) models (panel b), consistent with previous results (e.g., \citealt{Capozzi+16, Lu+25}).
-Systematic differences are apparent in the stellar masses derived with TP-AGB-light models (BC03 and C09, panel c in Figure~\ref{fig1:pars_compare}), which yield values that are systematically higher by $\sim$0.2 dex for 93\% (BC03) and 78\% (C09) of their samples, respectively.
-This offset stems from the older galaxy ages obtained with TP-AGB-light models (BC03 and C09, panel d in Figure~\ref{fig1:pars_compare}), since the NIR flux required to reproduce the data now is provided by RGB stars whose contribution becomes dominant at an age of $\sim$1 Gyr \citep{Greggio+11}.
-In turn, older ages result in higher inferred stellar masses.
+Assessing the overall fitting performance, we find that in 78\% (89\%) of the galaxies, M13 models yield best-fit solutions with lower reduced Chi-square values, $\chi^2_{\rm R}$, than BC03 (C09) models (panel b), consistent with previous results (e.g., \citealt{Capozzi+16, Lu+25}).
+Systematic differences are evident in the stellar masses derived with TP-AGB-light models (BC03 and C09, in Figure~\ref{fig2:pars_compare}c), which are systematically higher by $\sim$0.2 dex for 93\% (BC03) and 78\% (C09) of their samples, respectively.
+This offset stems from the older galaxy ages obtained with TP-AGB-light models (see Figure~\ref{fig2:pars_compare}d), where the NIR flux required to reproduce the data is provided by RGB stars whose contribution becomes dominant at an age of $\sim$1 Gyr \citep{Greggio+11}.
+In turn, older ages imply higher inferred stellar masses, as well known.